uoftcprg/pokerkit/docs/simulation.rst

   the pot

 How do you know what the minimum bets are?
 How do you know to whom the hole card will be dealt next?
 How do you know the call amount?
 Whose action is it?

-You can access all these information through the following methods or properties
+You can access all these information through the following methods or properties:

 - Effective ante: :meth:`poker.state.State.get_effective_ante`
 - Ante poster indices: :attr:`poker.state.State.ante_poster_indices`